 - Stomach acid has a pH of between 1.5 and 4.0

-- A healthy vagina has a pH of between 3.5 and 4.5
+- A fertile-age (still menstruating) vagina has a pH of between 3.5 and 4.5

-- An unhealthy vagina has a pH of over 4.5
+- An unhealthy fertile-age vagina has a pH of over 4.5

 Don’t worry about the term ‘acidic’, and try to avoid associating the popular concept of ‘alkalising your body’ with an alkaline vagina.
 These ideas are very different and cannot be linked.
 An acidic vagina is desirable.

 The pH scale goes from 0 – 14.
-The lower the number, the more acidic.
+The lower the number, the more acidic the substance.

-When your vagina becomes less acidic (higher numbers above 4.5), it means the wrong bacteria are present and are trying to take over, producing substances that cause a deliberate change in pH.
+When your vagina becomes less acidic (higher numbers above 4.5), it means the wrong microbes may be present, producing substances that cause a change in pH.

 Why lactobacilli are good for your vagina

-Bacteria make all kinds of smells, because they produce gases and byproducts as part of their lifecycle.
-A fart, for example, is a gas byproduct of our digestion, caused by – you guessed it – bacteria!
+Bacteria make all kinds of smells because they produce gases and byproducts as part of their lifecycle.
+A fart, for example, is a gas byproduct of our digestion, caused by bacteria.